 - threat to property or the environment

-- staff to provide security related support and advice to schools and referral to relevant Department supports and assistance
+- staff to provide security related support and advice to schools and referral to relevant support and assistance provided across the Department (e.g. Emergency Management Division and the school reinstatement consultant)

 - quick resolution of emergencies while minimising the risk to personal safety

 - quick implementation of preventative measures in the case of criminal activity

 As a general rule, a serious incident is one that requires medical attention or a police investigation.

 Examples of reportable incidents involving schools include: